msolhab/azure-content/articles/machine-learning-data-science-process-sql-server-virtual-machine.md

 2. [Binning Feature Generation](#sql-binningfeature)
 3. [Rolling out the features from a single column](#sql-featurerollout)

-**Note**
+> [AZURE.NOTE]
->Once you generate additional features, you can either add them as columns to the existing table or create a new table with the additional features and primary key, that can be joined with the original table.
+> Once you generate additional features, you can either add them as columns to the existing table or create a new table with the additional features and primary key, that can be joined with the original table.

 ####<a name="sql-countfeature"></a>Count based Feature Generation